Skip to content

 Click the option to Open System Settings and Approve the Apogee Extension.
 You'll be prompted for your computer password again.
 This is what installs the DEXT.

-On some systems, an additional step is needed.
+On macOS 15 Sequoia and newer, an additional step is REQUIRED.

 In System Settings, go to General > Login Items & Extensions.